denoland/deno/std/jwt/README.md

 # jwt

 Create and verify JSON Web Tokens.
+The JWS Compact Serialization is used.

 ## JSON Web Token